 Gabriele Munter was a German Expressionist painter.
 She is known for her portraits and landscapes done with a simplicity of forms, expressive use of line, and vivid coloration.

 In 1913, she had her first one-person show in Berlin.
 In 1914, she began to distance herself from Kandinsky and separated from him in 1916 after being together for thirteen years.
 She took several trips to Scandinavian countries, Italy, and France before settling in Murnau in 1931 with historian Johannes Eichner.
-She continued to paint and to develop and enlarge the themes of Expressionism.
+She continued to paint and to develop the themes of Expressionism.